wjr1985/meds_tracker/README.md

 This is a simple program that responds to HTTP requests by updating a Google Spreadsheet.
 It's primary purpose is to help track when medication is taken, when the effects of the medication start, and when they end, and is designed to fit into a spreadsheet designed with 5 columns - date, taken time, start time, end time, and a column for a difference between end time and start time (duration).

+## ⚠️ Work in progress

+This is very much so a work in progress.
+It works for me for my daily use, but could have some bugs still.
+Support for running in Docker is still coming.

 ## Prerequisites

 - Ruby 3.1.1